-Thomas Victor Bulpin (1918-1999) was not a professional hunter but a South African writer about notable African big game hunters, South African travel and history.
+Thomas Victor Bulpin (1918-1999) was a South African writer of books about notable African big game hunters, South African travel and history.

 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.

 The Hunter Is Death by T V Bulpin (1962) is aptly dedicated to that special band of adventurers known as professional ivory hunters, the author talks about men like George Rushby, Jim Sutherland and more men who went to Africa in search of adventure and found more than the dose they sought.

 The Ivory Trail by T V Bulpin (1954).
 Bvekenya (Cecil Rutgert Barnard, to give him his real name) is almost a legend in the wilderness and on the great Limpopo river.
 Here he relives the strange adventures of ivory poaching, blackbirding and outlawry, which made him one of the most colourful of all personalities in Africa.
 We read of the hunts, fights, escapades and adventures of a man who was an outlaw for twenty years, an adventurer of the wilds who defied the police of three countries and fought a one-man war with complete success against all control and authority.
 The story of the king of the ivory poachers, as told by himself to T V Bulpin.